calagopus-rs/wings/README.md

     # settings for the wings backup driver
     wings:
+      # how many threads to use when restoring a zip wings backup
+      restore_threads: 4
       # what archive format to use for local (wings) backups
       # tar, tar_gz, tar_zstd, zip
       archive_format: tar_gz